 - Sleep latency: the amount of time a person takes to fall asleep.

-- Interruption of sleep: the number of disturbances or awakenings at night.
+- Interruption of sleep: the number of disturbances of awakenings at night.

 We can evaluate these variables according to the discussion in the clinic or extract information from sleep diaries.

-Sleep diaries can provide an idea of sleep patterns and also what kind of activities they have throughout the day.
+Sleep diaries can provide an idea of sleep patterns and their activities throughout the day.

-An optional evaluation for insomnia is something called actigraphy, which measures sleep and wakefulness over a longer period of time (usually 2 weeks).
-Actigraphy is usually only beneficial if we think that the person has an additional struggle with their clock system.
+An optional evaluation for Insomnia is actigraphy, which measures sleep and wakefulness over a more extended period (usually two weeks).
+Actigraphy is generally only beneficial if we think that the person has an additional struggle with their clock system.

-According to the position paper published by the American Academy of Sleep Medicine on the diagnosis and treatment of insomnia, there are two main objectives with the treatment of insomnia: improving the quality and quantity of sleep and improving daytime functioning.
+According to the position paper published by the American Academy of Sleep Medicine on the diagnosis and treatment of Insomnia, there are two main objectives for the treatment of Insomnia: improving the quality and quantity of sleep and improving daytime functioning.

-The most common intervention for insomnia is hypnotic medication, and there are several classes of medications used to sleep.
+The most common intervention for Insomnia is hypnotic medication, and there are several classes of drugs used to sleep.